Revised July 2019

 - TED often is associated with an ache or pain in or behind the eye, especially when trying to look up or sideways, whereas the other conditions mentioned are not

 - TED is sometimes associated with double vision, whereas the other causes of eye symptoms are not

 Can I do anything to prevent TED from getting worse?

-If you are smoker, give it up - ask your doctor for advice on how to stop, or enrol on a quit-smoking programme.
+If you are smoker, give it up – ask your doctor for advice on how to stop, or enrol on a stop-smoking programme.
 Patients with TED who continue to smoke respond less well to treatments, but this disadvantage seems to disappear soon after giving up smoking.
-Also non-smokers or ex-smokers are more likely to be cured of their thyroid over-activity after a course of Carbimazole (CMZ) or Propylthiouracil (PTU) treatment, than smokers.
+Also non-smokers or ex-smokers are more likely to be cured of their thyroid overactivity after a course of Carbimazole (CMZ) or Propylthiouracil (PTU) treatment, than smokers.

-Avoid fluctuations in your thyroid levels - particularly hypothyroidism.
-Make sure that you have thyroid blood tests regularly, and follow the advice given by your doctor about when and how to take your medication.
+Avoid fluctuations in your thyroid levels – particularly hypothyroidism.
+Make sure that you have thyroid blood tests regularly, and follow the advice given by your doctor about when and how to take your thyroid medication.
 This will make sure that your thyroid levels remain normal and steady, which will give your eyes the best chance of healing and improve the way you feel.

-Selenium supplements - evidence suggests that patients with mild active TED may benefit from a six month course of selenium supplements at a dose of 100mcg twice daily which you can buy over the counter.
+Selenium supplements – recent evidence suggests that patients with mild active TED may benefit from a six month course of selenium supplements at a dose of 100mcg twice daily which you can buy over the counter.

 Can TED affect my quality of life?